-CCs determine and prioritize KS roles and responsibilities based on unit demographics and needs.
+CCs determine and prioritize KS/KSM roles and responsibilities based on unit demographics and needs.
+Various sample products (see appendix section) are available for commanders to modify as they deem appropriate to support their unit KSP.
 The CC's responsibilities include, but are not limited to the following:

-- Determines the goals and objectives of Unit KSP

-- Recruits volunteer(s) to serve as unit KS
+- Determines the goals and objectives of Unit KSP - Recruits volunteer(s) to serve as unit KS

-- Sends out a recruitment e-mail

-- Interviews KS/KSM candidates to determine if the volunteer is appropriate representative for the unit - Officially appoints KS/KSM in writing - Provides a copy of the signed appointment letter to the Airman & Family Readiness Center - Must ensure a Department of Defense (DD) Form 2793, Volunteer Agreement for Appropriated Fund Activities & Non Appropriated Fund Instrumentalities, is completed and maintained on file before a Key Spouse and/or Key Spouse Mentor begins performing duties IAW DoDI 1100.21, Voluntary Services in the Department of Defense.
-This is a "Tier 0", non-waiver inspection item. - Following completion of volunteer service of KS/KSM, signs DD Form 2793 - Establishes a KSP file which contains DD Form 2793, KS/KSM appointment letter(s), KS/KSM position description(s), and initial training certificates - Files KS/KSM resignation letter in the volunteer folder and - Notifies the A&FRC of KS/KSM resignations as soon as possible - Schedules a recurring meeting (time/date/frequency) with Unit KS Team to allow the team an opportunity to communicate contacts, needs and/or concerns with unit families, advocate on behalf of unit families, and highlight any trends.
+- Sends out a recruitment e-mail - Interviews KS/KSM candidates to determine if the volunteer is appropriate representative for the unit - Officially appoints KS/KSM in writing - Provides a copy of the signed appointment letter to the Airman & Family Readiness Center - Must ensure a Department of Defense (DD) Form 2793, Volunteer Agreement for Appropriated Fund Activities & Non Appropriated Fund Instrumentalities, is completed and maintained on file before a Key Spouse and/or Key Spouse Mentor begins performing duties IAW DoDI 1100.21, Voluntary Services in the Department of Defense.
+This is a "Tier 0", non-waiver inspection item. - Following completion of volunteer service of KS/KSM, as supervisor, signs DD Form 2793, along with obtaining signature of volunteer - Establishes a KSP file which contains DD Form 2793, KS/KSM appointment letter(s), KS/KSM position description(s), and initial training certificates - Files KS/KSM resignation letter in the volunteer folder and - Notifies the A&FRC of KS/KSM resignations as soon as possible - Schedules a recurring meeting (time/date/frequency) with Unit KS Team to allow the team an opportunity to communicate contacts, needs and/or concerns with unit families, advocate on behalf of unit families, and highlight any trends.
 This also allows unit leadership the opportunity to ensure the unit KSP is meeting their intent. - Emphasizes the KSP and KSs during unit tours, CC calls and unit events - Recognizes the contributions of the KS utilizing the KSP Coin, when warranted and in-line with intent of the KSP Coin, per AFI 36-3009; along with considering the Volunteer Excellence Award and Key Spouse of the Year Award. - Ensures the KS is provided with unit rosters (need to know information only) to enable the KS to develop a basic "communication roster" needed to accomplish official volunteer KSP duties - Determines if the KS/KSM should be granted access to DoD/government computers/networks through the Volunteer Logical Access Credential (VoLAC) Program

-FIRST Sergeant, Chief, Superintendent AND/OR A SNCO
+First Sergeant, Chief, Superintendent and/or a SNCO

-The CCF, Chief, Superintendent and/or a SNCO may be appointed by the CC to monitor the KSP and serve as the CC's KS primary point of contact.
+The CCF chief, superintendent and/or a SNCO may monitor the KSP and serve as the CC's KS primary point of contact for the following:

-- Assists the CC in establishing the unit KSP - Serves as a point of contact for communication with the KS - Participates in Initial KS Training and Continuing Education via the A&FRC - Maintains KS/KSM volunteer files, as directed by the Unit CC - Briefs KS/KSM on what constitutes Personally Identifiable Information (PII), Privacy Act of 1974 and Operations Security - Meets with CC, KS and KSM to identify trends and needs
+- Assists the CC in establishing the unit KSP - Serves as a point of contact for communication with the KS - Participates in Initial KS Training and Continuing Education via the A&FRC - Maintains KS/KSM volunteer files, as directed by the Unit CC - Briefs KS/KSM on what constitutes Personally Identifiable Information (PII),

+Privacy Act of 1974 and Operations Security

-- Offers logistic support (computer, meetings space, KSP/office supplies) - Provides unit rosters (need to know information only) to enable the KS to develop a basic "communication roster" needed to accomplish official volunteer KSP duties - Assists the CC with recognition of the KS
+- Meets with CC, KS and KSM to identify trends and needs - Offers logistic support (computer, meetings space, KSP/office supplies) - Provides unit rosters (need to know information only) to enable the KS to develop a basic "communication roster" needed to accomplish official volunteer KSP duties - Assists the CC with recognition of the KS